Plans & Pricing

 This model entails paying a regular fee for consistent, on-demand legal assistance services.

-For unbundled legal spend and alternative fee arrangements, clients only pay the law firm legal fees for the particular unbundled legal services they need, making legal services more flexible and affordable.
+With unbundled legal services and alternative fee arrangements, clients pay only for the specific legal services they need, offering greater flexibility and affordability.

 The successful implementation of AFAs requires careful planning, awareness of potential challenges, and a clear definition of success criteria: